PoisotLab/MS_network_els/els_networks.md

 significantly higher than those find in randomized networks.
 Three-species motifs thus represent the simplest building blocks of networks, and more importantly the typical interaction found in communities.
-As such, they offer the possibility to integrate theories developped on simple modules (*e.g.* omnivory, @mcca98wti, @holt97cm) in larger, more realistic networks.
+As such, they offer the possibility to integrate theories developed on simple modules (*e.g.* omnivory, @mcca98wti, @holt97cm) in larger, more realistic networks.
 For instance, food webs are characterized by an over-representation of linear food chains and omnivory and an under-representation of apparent and exploitative